abishekatp/notes/QC/100_SS_Classical_Information.md

 ## What is Classical Sytems and Clasical States?

 * Classical system is any system we see in our day to day life which can be in one of it's possible states.
-For example the fan is a classical system which is in one of following states at any moment of time: Σ = {HIGH, MEDIUM, LOW and OFF}.
-The torch light is a classical system which can be in one of the following states: Σ = {OFF, ON}.
+For example the fan is a classical system which is in one of following states at any moment of time: $\Sigma$ = {HIGH, MEDIUM, LOW and OFF}.
+The torch light is a classical system which can be in one of the following states: $\Sigma$ = {OFF, ON}.
 Our digital systems are very similar to this torch light analogy.
 In a digital computer the information is stored and processed in the form of Bits which can be either in a state 0 or a state 1.
-We use the symbol Σ to represent the set of possible states.
+We use the symbol $\Sigma$ to represent the set of possible states.

 * You can think of classical states as a behaviour of classical system.
 Classical state can be represented by a non-empty finite set.
 Some systems can have infinitely many classical states but we will focus on system with finitely many states now.
 We will be mainly focussing on a Bits since we will use them represent the classical information in our digital systems.

-## Why do we use Bits(Binary digits or {0, 1}) to represent them?
+## Why do we use Bits(Binary digits or {0, 1}) to represent information in computers?

 * The first thing that come to my mind when we say classical information is bits.
 Bits is a fundamental way we represent and process the classical information in our computers.
 All the numbers, charactors and everything you see in the computer is represented by a bits under the wood.